 Gettysburg: Convenient Northeast Location for a Weekend Getaway

 Gettysburg is a convenient drive from most of the northeast.
 We drove about 2 hours from Philadelphia.
 Our friends drove just over 3 hours from New York.
 Gettysburg is about 75 miles from Washington DC.
-For other tips on what to do in Gettysburg, click here.

 HAVE YOU VISITED A CIVIL WAR BATTLEFIELD?
 TELL US ABOUT IT IN THE COMMENTS.